ricoms/video_image_features/README.md

     1. ALMEIDA, Jurandy; LEITE, Neucimar J.; TORRES, Ricardo da S. Comparison of video sequences with histograms of motion patterns.
 In: **Image Processing (ICIP), 2011 18th IEEE International Conference on**.
 IEEE, 2011. p.
 3673-3676.

-I used Python3.6 and OpenCV3.4.1_1 for this repository, both you will need to install.
+I used Python3.6 and OpenCV3.4.1_1 for this repository.
 With those two installed, and working, you can use the *requirements.py* file for installing python packages with pip.

-Special thanks to:
-* Bikramjot Singh Hanzra for http://hanzratech.in/2015/05/30/local-binary-patterns.html
+Some other references:
+  OpenCV: BRADSKI, Gary; KAEHLER, Adrian.
+OpenCV. **Dr. Dobb’s journal of software tools**, v.
+3, 2000.
+  scikit-image: VAN DER WALT, Stefan et al. **scikit-image: image processing in Python**.
+PeerJ, v.
+2, p. e453, 2014.

+Special thanks to all involved in the publications cited here, they are helping change the world.

 Who dedicated themselves to publish technical knowledge and change the world.